Tillamook Coast Life Blog

-The faculty flies in from such exotic places as New York City to the tiny, but stunning town of Oceanside to lecture on all aspects of the craft and offer participants invaluable, daily one-on-one sessions to hone work in progress.
-Many who have attended the OCCBW call it a “booster rocket for people wanting to get published,” and some even get lucky enough to have their manuscripts purchased on the spot.
+The faculty flies in from such places as New York City to the tiny, but stunning town of Oceanside to lecture on all aspects of the craft and offer participants invaluable, daily one-on-one sessions to hone work in progress.
+Many who have attended the OCCBW call it a “booster rocket for people wanting to get published,” and a lucky few even have their manuscripts purchased on the spot.

 Beware, many who attend (the student return rate is 20-25%) fall in love with the Tillamook Coast.
 One story goes that an attendee ended up buying the B&B where she and her husband were staying for the week!